terramate-io/terramate-quickstart-aws/README.md

   <p align="center">
     ✨ <a href="https://terramate.io/docs/cli">https://terramate.io</a> ✨
     <br/>
-    Terramate CLI is an open-source Infrastructure as Code (IaC) orchestration tool that <strong>unifies</strong>,
+    Terramate an Infrastructure as Code (IaC) orchestration, collaboration, visibility and observability platform that <strong>unifies</strong>,
     <strong>simplifies</strong>, and <strong>scales</strong> all your infrastructure code, tools, and workflows.
   </p>
 </p>